qunitjs/qunit/docs/QUnit/only.md

 `QUnit.only( name, callback )`

-Adds a test to exclusively run, preventing any other tests not defined with `QUnit.only()` from running.
+Add a test to exclusively run, preventing other tests from running unless also defined with `QUnit.only()`.

 | parameter | description |
 |-----------|-------------|